List of Hollyoaks characters introduced in 2010: Amber Sharpe

 Amber Sharpe, played by Lydia Lloyd-Henry, made her first on-screen appearance on 21 June 2010.
 Lloyd-Henry's casting was announced on 12 April 2010.
-She is the daughter of Gabby and Phil Sharpe and the sister of Taylor.
+She is the daughter of Gabby (Phina Oruche) and Phil Sharpe (Andonis Anthony) and the sister of Taylor (Shaun Blackstock).
 Amber has been described as "a real live wire" and a "spitfire" who questions everything.

 Taylor Sharpe

-Taylor Sharpe, played by Shaun Blackstock, is the son of Gabby and Phil Sharpe.
+Taylor Sharpe, played by Shaun Blackstock, is the son of Gabby (Phina Oruche) and Phil Sharpe (Andonis Anthony).

-Tony Hutchinson, who helps Gabby after she is run over, tries to support Taylor and Amber whilst Gabby is in hospital.
+Tony Hutchinson (Nick Pickard), who helps Gabby after she is run over, tries to support Taylor and Amber whilst Gabby is in hospital.
 Taylor is initially not sure about Tony but warms to him when they have a cooking lesson.
 Taylor and Amber are surprised when they return home and find their belongings missing, not realising their mother had planned to run away with them while their father was gone.
 They Sharpes eventually move in with Tony.
-Taylor befriends Duncan Button and invites him home to play computer games.
+Taylor befriends Duncan Button (Dean Aspen) and invites him home to play computer games.
 However, Taylor pushes Duncan out after he discovers Duncan's attraction for Gabby.
 Taylor later urges Gabby and Tony to get together, which they do.

-Taylor becomes friends with Arlo Davenport and is invited to his house, where he meets Arlo's mother Helen and younger brother Tré.
+Taylor becomes friends with Arlo Davenport (Travis Yates) and is invited to his house, where he meets Arlo's mother Helen (Emma Vaudrey) and younger brother Tré (Charlie Behan).
 Taylor is shocked when Phil arrives at Arlo's house and is referred to as Arlo's father.
 Phil takes Taylor home and makes him swear not to say anything.
 However, Taylor tries to tell Amber, who refuses to believe him.
 Taylor tells Gabby and Phil admits everything.
 The Davenports discover the truth and Taylor and Arlo agree to be friends.
-However, Taylor becomes jealous when Arlo takes Sinead O'Connor to a school dance.
-The Sharpes leave Hollyoaks to live with Gabby's father after the O'Connors discover Amber's obsession with Rob O'Connor.
+However, Taylor becomes jealous when Arlo takes Sinead O'Connor (Stephanie Davis) to a school dance.
+The Sharpes leave Hollyoaks to live with Gabby's father after the O'Connors discover Amber's obsession with Rob O'Connor (Gary Cargill).